-Cyclopharm's medical imaging joint venture, MMI, provides patients at Macquarie University Hospital (MUH) and neighbouring suburbs with access to state-of-the-art imaging facilities, including 3T MRI, CT, X-ray, Ultrasound and Positron Emission Tomography (PET) scanning.
+MMI provides patients at MUH and neighbouring suburbs access to state-of-the-art imaging facilities including 3T MRI, CT, X-ray, Ultrasound and PET scanning.

-Growth in MMI is tied closely to the Hospital's ramp-up.
-Sales revenue increased 8% in 2016 as result of initiatives being implemented at MUH, including a new breast cancer clinic and expanded specialties such as cardiothoracic services, cancer care services and expanded PET indications.
+Growth in MMI is tied closely to the hospital's strategies for both inpatient and outpatient services.
+Initiatives being implemented at MUH, including a new breast cancer clinic and expanded specialties such as cardiothoracic services, cancer care services, expanded PET indications and research, will assist in driving that growth.

-In November 2016 MMI opened a satellite practice located at the nearby Macquarie Shopping Centre.
+In November 2016, MMI opened a satellite practice located at the nearby Macquarie Shopping Centre.
 Services at the Macquarie Shopping Centre are limited to high volume procedures to include x-ray, ultrasound and CT.
-Initial trading results are encouraging with the location drawing patients, shoppers, employees and the numerous businesses in the immediate business district.
+Initial trading results are encouraging with the location drawing patients, shoppers, employees and the numerous businesses in the immediate business district and has been instrumental in contributing to the sales growth recorded.